prasadprabha/securing-web/README.md

 ## 2. LDAP

 * ldap : Implemented with the LDAP Support for spring security.
 You also need an LDAP server.
-Spring Boot provides auto-configuration for an embedded server written in pure Java, which is being used for this guide.
+Spring Boot provides auto-configuration for an embedded LDAP server written in pure Java, which is being used for this guide.
 For more information refer : https://spring.io/guides/gs/authenticating-ldap

 # Configuring Spring Security